 So How Do Travel Warnings Affect My Travel Insurance Policy?

 Like every type of insurance there are conditions you need to pay attention to.
 You may find that travel to particularly risky or unstable regions may invalidate your cover.
 Especially so if you have not taken appropriate action to avoid, or minimise, any potential claims.
-The following points explain when you are unlikely to be covered in regards to updated travel warnings issued by the Australian government.
+The following points explain when you are unlikely to be covered in regard to updated travel warnings issued by the Australian government.

 What's Not Covered?

-You wouldn’t be covered if you decided you needed to purchase after a travel warning had been issued.
+- Travel insurance purchase as an afterthought: You wouldn’t be covered if you decided you needed to purchase after a travel warning had been issued.
 For example, if you heard about a hurricane warning in the mass media and only then did you decided to buy insurance, you couldn't cancel your holiday and claim for any out of pocket expenses.

-If you decide to visit a destination with a heightened travel warning and you were aware of the risks but decided to go anyway, it’s unlikely that you would be able to claim.
+- Intentionally putting yourself in harm’s way: If you decide to visit a destination with a heightened travel warning and you were aware of the risks but decided to go anyway, it’s unlikely that you would be able to claim.

-You are unlikely to be covered for wanting to cancel your trip for fear of travelling or change of mind.
+- Deciding not to go: You are unlikely to be covered for wanting to cancel your trip for fear of travelling or change of mind.
 Even if a travel alert was issued before your trip commenced, you wouldn’t be covered unless your destination was directly affected.

 So When Are You Covered?